USS Finch (AM-9): Sunk by a Japanese bomb

 On 9 April 1942, while moored at the eastern point of Corregidor, Finch was damaged by the near miss of a Japanese bomb, her seams opening and fragments of the bomb piercing her hull.
 The entire crew landed safely, and Finch was abandoned to sink the next day, 10 April 1942.

 Many of the Finch's crew served during the siege of Corregidor, though her captain was evacuated to Australia via submarine.
-The survivors of Corregidor were the first prisoners to arrive at Cabanatuan prison camp.
-Many were later removed to camps in Japan or Taiwan.
+The survivors of Corregidor were the first prisoners to arrive at Cabanatuan prison camp where they endured harsh conditions as described by Finch survivor Vernon G. LaHeist in his memoir.
+Many were later removed to camps in Japan, Taiwan, or China.
 Yeoman Pratt, held in three camps in Taiwan, was evacuated aboard the destroyer escort USS Finch, and was startled at seeing the name, thinking it had been named for his old vessel, but that ship was named in honor of Lt.(j.g.)
 Joseph W. Finch, who died aboard the USS Laffey during the battle of Guadalcanal.

 According to Japanese records the Finch was salvaged and designated IJN Patrol Boat 103 in April 1943.
 The PB 103 served as a convoy escort in the Philippines and Indochina.
 On 12 January 1945, off Cape Padaran in the South China Sea (11°10'N, 108°55'E), Finch was attacked and sunk by aircraft from the USS Lexington (CV-16), USS Hancock (CV-19) and USS Hornet (CV-12) which were part of Vice Admiral John S. McCain, Sr.'s Task Force 38 that had entered the South China Sea to raid Japanese shipping.